Home Insurance During Renovation: What's Covered & When You Need Extra Protection

 New roof, electrical, or plumbing Before and after (affects risk profile and premiums)

 Failing to notify your insurer before a major renovation can result in a denied claim, policy cancellation, or a finding that you were underinsured at the time of loss.
-Nearly 60% of U.S. homes are already underinsured due to unreported improvements — a renovation only widens that gap.
+Realtor.com, citing a University of Colorado study, reports that almost 75% of homeowners are underinsured.
+This refers to insured homeowners whose dwelling limit would not cover a full rebuild after a severe loss.
+A renovation only widens that gap.
 Learn more about the risks of being underinsured on your homeowners policy.

 Updating Your Policy After Renovation

 Once work is complete, updating your policy is just as important as the coverage you arranged before it started.
-A major renovation — a new addition, kitchen overhaul, finished basement, or luxury upgrades — can significantly increase your home's rebuild cost, which is the basis for your dwelling coverage.
+A major renovation can significantly increase your home's rebuild cost, which is the basis for your dwelling coverage.
+With construction cost inflation continuing in 2026, failing to update limits is the fastest way to slip into underinsurance.

 Steps to take post-renovation: